pjungwir/temporal-databses-theory-and-postgres-2024/slides.md

 Note:

-- Slowly-changing dimensions are proof that even OLAP databases need temporal features.
-- Tom Johnston has a lot to say about this in his blue temporal book.
+- Tom Johnston in one of his temporal data books says,
-  - "Real talk, what do you mean slow?"
+  - "What do you mean slow?"

 - Basically none of Kimball's suggestions are very good:
   - In his original book he gave us solutions he called Types I, II, III.